The Navy Blazer and Gray Trousers Rule Most Men Get Wrong

 The royal origins of the navy blazer

 The navy blazer has royal DNA.
-In 1837, the captain of HMS Blazer dressed his crew in navy blue jackets with brass Royal Navy buttons to impress Queen Victoria during her inspection.
+In 1837, the captain of HMS Blazer dressed his crew in navy jackets with brass Royal Navy buttons to impress Queen Victoria at her inspection.
 She approved.
-By 1857, the style became official Royal Navy uniform.
+By 1857, the style had become official Royal Navy uniform.
+Like so much of menswear, it was born in Britain and carried out into the world from there.
+It did not begin as fashion.
+It began as a uniform, a mark of belonging, and it has carried that meaning ever since.

 Why gray trousers work with a navy blazer

-Gray occupies specific territory in British dress codes.
-Black trousers signal formality, evening wear.
-Brown or tan reads country, casual.
+Gray occupies specific territory in the codes of dress.
+Black trousers belong to formality and the evening.
+Brown and tan read country, casual.
 Gray sits between them: restrained, intelligent, urban.
+Neutral enough not to compete with the navy blazer.
+Distinct enough to look deliberate.

-When British royals began pairing navy blazers with gray trousers in the early 20th century, popularized heavily by Edward VIII, the combination created visual grammar: I represent the institution, but I'm not in full ceremonial mode.
+When British royals began pairing the two in the early twentieth century, a habit Edward VIII did much to popularize, the combination became a sentence in the language of dress: I represent the institution, but I am not in full ceremonial mode.

 How the British royal family wears blazers today

-The British royal family follows an unwritten dress hierarchy.
-Full ceremonial dress for state occasions and military events: morning suits, evening wear, military uniforms.
-Business formal means matching suits in navy, gray, or black.
-Smart casual is blazers with casual pants.
+The royal family observes an unwritten hierarchy, the same logic of time, place, and occasion that orders all of classic dress.
+Full ceremonial dress for state and military occasions: morning coats, evening wear, uniforms.
+Business formal: the matched suit in navy, gray, or black.
+Smart casual: the blazer with odd trousers.

-What navy blazer and gray trousers signal in business
+What a navy blazer and gray trousers signal in business

 How to wear a navy blazer with gray trousers correctly

-The combination works, but only when the details hold.
+The combination works only when the details hold.
 I've seen it go wrong more often than right.

-The blazer should have a little bolder texture than the trousers: wool hopsack, flannel, or fresco (not smooth).
+The blazer: a little bolder in texture than the trousers.
+Wool hopsack, flannel, or fresco, never smooth.
 True navy, not bright blue or faded.
 Brass or horn buttons, never plastic.
 Natural shoulder, structured but not stiff.
-Polyester blazers with shiny dress pants aren't the same look.
+Polyester blazers with shiny dress pants are not the look.
 They're costume.

 The trousers: plain weave, worsted wool or flannel.
 Mid-gray or charcoal, not light gray.
 Clean drape, flat front or single pleat.